rnbwdsh/lstm_rnn/readme.md

 authors.*

 Therefore I deleted everything that legally qualifies as copyrightable "creative work" like the original assignment texts.

 Boilerplate code does not reach "creative height" and therefore not qualify as "creative work".

-Also, copyright doesn't apply in educational scnearios.
+Also, copyright doesn't apply in educational scenarios.